blongworth/locness-ph/README.md

 After cloning the github repo:

-* Create a python venv for the project: 'python -m venv .venv`.
+* Create a python venv for the project: 'python -m venv .venv`, or just use `uv` which will set up the environment from `pyproject.toml`.
 * Activate the venv: `source .venv/bin/activate`.
 * Install dependencies. `pip install -r requirements.txt`.
 * Copy `default_config.yaml` to `config.yaml` and edit as needed,